swcarpentry/git-novice/01-basics.md

 A version control system is a tool that keeps track of these changes for us and helps us version and merge our files.
-It allows you to decide which changes made up the next version, called a [commit](reference.html#commit), and keeps useful metadata about them.
+It allows you to decide which changes make up the next version, called a [commit](reference.html#commit), and keeps useful metadata about them.
 The complete history of commits for a particular project and their metadada make up a [repository](reference.html#repository).
 Repositories can be kept in sync